How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Players to Watch

-The Pacers look to pull off a road win at the Hawks on Tuesday at 7:30 PM ET.
+The Hornets look to pull off a road win at the Knicks on Tuesday at 7:30 PM ET.

 How to Watch